hackclub/hackclub/workshops/rock_paper_scissors/README.md

 - Consider changing and adding more features!
 - Making the game a two player game.
 - Make the game only of 3 turns.
-- You can give the text a typewriter effect.If you dont know how to do it watch [this][typewritter] video
+- You can give the text a typewriter effect.
+(If you dont know how to do it watch [this][typewritter] video)

 [typewritter]: https://youtu.be/2h8e0tXHfk0